STEPHANIE COOPER-LEWTER | DURATION: 50 MINUTES

 She addresses the difference between equitable opportunity and equal chance in economic mobility work.

-She recalls her time at Bethel College in St. Paul, how her life changed, and how her experience as a young single mom struggling with poverty informs her work today.
+She recalls her time at Bethel College in St. Paul, and how her experience as a young mom struggling with poverty informs her work today.

-Stephanie shares the challenges she has faced, how she is doing, and what is it about her work that resonates most with who she is.
+Stephanie highlights a wisdom figure who supported her most, challenges she has faced, how she is doing, and what is it about her work that resonates most with who she is.

 plus Mark’s Personal Word Essay: Adopting Charlotte